|

 term.
 Criticality in the field of biological

-plausibility: although SNNs are much closer to the biological model than
+plausibility: although SNNs are much closer to the

-ANNs, we must point out that there is an impassable threshold between an
+there is an impassable threshold between an implementation on silicon and the

-chemical processes of a real biological neuron.
+neuron.
 Beyond all the opinions related to the

 research aspect, we have chosen to use ANN also as an on-chip HW

 implementation.
-The key technology of our HW devices is, in fact, the
+The key technology of our HW devices is, in fact, the Neuromem® chip which offers maximum scalability,

-and ease of use.
+extremely low clock frequency and ease of use.
 This chip implements a fixed neural

 architecture of the RBF (Radial Basis Function) type with RCE (Restricted